dhritidhoka/MDEF/docs/term3/03-Prototyping for Design.md

 20.04.23

 ###Blender:
  A software that I have some knowledge of but this was a very productive lecture for me, it highlighted the importance of blender and the different possible fields it can be used for.
+Victor also shed light on how essential it is to select a tool that allows for easy learning while also providing the freedom to accomplish desired outcomes.
+Acquiring proficiency with tools such as Blender provides the user with the autonomy to design with greater flexibility.
+Modifying the tool itsself should be a normal part of the creative process to allow a wider range of outputs.
+Blender as known to me before was a very direct tool but after this lecture, I was amazed to see the endless opportunity it porvides it knowing the right paths for it.

 ---